MarsBased/handbook/guides/development/react-guidelines.md

 - All page components under `pages/` (can be nested to mimic routes path hierarchy)
 - All non-page components under `components/` (can be nested)
 - All hooks under `hooks/` (can expose Providers)
 - One folder for each (external) service.
 For example `api/` (for rest APIs), `graphql/` for GraphQL or `auth/` for authorization service.
-They can include type definitions, data transformations, clients or anything related to that service and communicating with it.
+They can include type definitions, data transformations, clients or anything related to that service and communication with it.
 - One folder for locales: `locales/`
 - The rest: utility functions, helpers, etc... under `lib/` (keep it clean, please)